hd-o/coding-challenge/packages/elevator-specs/README.md

 Shared virtual elevators specification tests, using @testing-library.

-Used by [virtual-elevators][virtual_elevators], and other elevator projects.
+Used by [virtual-elevators][virtual_elevators], and other elevator projects

 ## Instructions

-Because of limitations with [Jest and symbolic links][jest_symlink], current usage method involves copying from this project into the consumer project by adding a script command that runs before Jest:
+Because of limitations with [Jest and symbolic links][jest_symlink], current usage method involves copying test files from this project into the consumer project by adding a script command that runs before Jest:

 ```jsonc
 // In consumer's package.json